 - for-profit private services: for example, utilities, hotels, airlines, architects, restaurants, solicitors, retailers, entertainment, banks, insurance companies, advertising agencies, consultancy firms, market research companies, and communications.

-2.1 Do Service Organizations Differ from Manufacturing Business?
+2.1 Do Service Organisations Differ from Manufacturing Business?

-The service-based organization has some special characteristics which need to be looked at in a special way taking the nature of business into account.
-Service organizations have to plan their strategies and actions differently from companies selling products.
+The service-based organisation has some special characteristics which need to be looked at in a special way taking the nature of business into account.
+Service organisations have to plan their strategies and actions differently from companies selling products.
 The special nature of services makes it more complex and keeps the process continuous.

 2.2 Distinguishing Characteristics of Services